uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/graph/ops/Convolution.rst

 Convolution operation performs the convolution between src tensor and weight tensor, which is defined as by the following formulas.
-Variable names follow the standard @ref dev_guide_conventions.
+Variable names follow the standard :ref:`conventions-label`.

 Let \src, \weights and
 \dst tensors have shape